developingAlex/HazKit/README.md

 ![Wireframe](app/assets/images/hazkit_wireframe.jpg)

-## APIs/iFrames

-* Omniauth - logging in via fbook, google APIs for instance
 * Google Maps

+## Challenges

+* Work allocation - could have been more modularised, one person doing the wireframing/front-end, one sorting out the models + database, and som

+* Bootstrap - a greater familiarity with it across the team would have sped up development

+## Features to be implemented

+* APIs/iFrames: Omniauth - logging in via fbook, google maps for locations

+* Searching function